 Starting with version 2.0.2, you can set the usePublisherConnection property to true to use a different connection to that used by listener containers, when possible.
 This is to avoid consumers being blocked when a producer is blocked for any reason.
-The CachingConnectionFactory now maintains a second internal connection factory for this purpose.
+The connection factories maintain a second internal connection factory for this purpose; by default it is the same type as the main factory, but can be set explicitly if you wish to use a different factory type for publishing.
 If the rabbit template is running in a transaction started by the listener container, the container's channel is used, regardless of this setting.